PieGodEX/mkxp-z/README.md

 - Split detected controllers into an array for multiplayer experience
 - Fix console attachment to work with piping to files
 - Externally loaded shaders
+  - Image-masking, slap a bitmap into another one to use it as an erase mask
 - Add Rect#to_a
 - Figure out why Audio.bgm_pos eventually gets more and more desynced when used with MIDI
 - Externally loaded plugins, any way for Ruby C extensions to be able to access mkxp-z internals